shabeeb-ameen/toy-vertex-models/README.md

 The code here is project-specific.
 Contains project-specific routines (eg the "monte carlo routine"), initializations (e.g generator points and randomizers) and lots of "not-general-purpose" debugging scripts.

+4. Figures folder
+Where the dinner is served...

 ###########################################
 How the randomized evolution process works: